 The experience of isolation is particularly damaging to young people, since they are still in the stages of adolescent development.
 According to the Campaign for Youth Justice, data shows that children are 36 times more likely to commit suicide in an adult jail than a juvenile detention facility and nineteen times more likely to kill themselves in isolation than in general population.
 In the juvenile justice system, approximately half of all suicides take place when a young person is held in “room confinement.”

 Despite the tradition of harsh sentencing in the United States, most incarcerated people will eventually be released from prison and be returned to their communities.
-But as discussed in a 2014 paper by Shira Gordon in the University of Michigan Journal of Law Reform, while awareness of and concern with the negative impacts of solitary confinement has grown, “the question of whether solitary confinement affects public safety and recidivism has received less attention.”
+Yet impact of solitary confinement on recidivism and public safety has received little attention.

 One man, Nikko Jenkins, murdered four people within weeks of being directly released from two and a half years in solitary at Tecumseh State Correctional Institution in Nebraska, in 2013.
 At the trial, Jenkins said voices of the ancient Egyptian god Ahpophis commanded him to kill them and blamed the department of corrections for releasing him after denying his 38 requests for mental health treatment, six requests for psychiatric hospitalization, and three requests for civil commitment, during his time in solitary.